drivechain-project/docs/bip1-hashrate-escrow.md

 Escrow_DB requires 230 bytes [1+120+32+32+2+2+1+2+2+32+4] for each escrow in the main blockchain.
 Of these, 72 bytes [32+2+2+32+4] are merely for convenience.
 Therefore, a sidechain is defined (see "M1") by 158 bytes of information.

-#### New Block Validation Rules
+#### Notes on D1

-1. A commitment to D1 must always exist.
+1. D1 will always exist.
-2. D1 must always be sorted by "Escrow Number" (field #1), and secondly by "Active" (field #2).
-As there is only ever one (escrow number, Active) pair, this sorting is always unique.
+2. D1 will always have a unique sort (first by "Escrow Number" (field #1), and second by "Active" (field #2)).
+There is only ever one (escrow number, Active) pair.
-3. D1 must always be updated according to M1 and M2 (below).
+3. D1 is updated according to M1 and M2 (below).
-4. If a new entry is added to D1 with an "Escrow Number" that is already in use, then this entry will either eventually be removed (because it was not supported with an M2), or it will eventually achieve Active=3000, at which point it overwrites the old entry and destroys it.
+4. If a new entry is added to D1 with an "Escrow Number" that is already in use, then this entry will either eventually be removed (because it was not supported with an M2), or it will eventually overwrite the old entry (if it *was* supported via M2).

 #### Notes on D1